marcos-venicius/grpc-todo-list-cli/README.md

   - logout `make logout. signout from your account`
   - token
     - update `hard update your auth token. generate a new one`
+- alias
+  - create `create new alias`
+  - remove `remove an existing alias`
+  - list `list all available aliases`
 - task
   - create `create a new task`
   - complete `complete a task`